Robert Lopez: 2011–present: Continued success

 Lopez and his wife Kristen Anderson-Lopez wrote seven songs for Winnie the Pooh, released in 2011 by Walt Disney Animation Studios.
 They also wrote an original song for Wreck-It Ralph that was cut from the finished film.

 In 2013, Lopez and Anderson-Lopez wrote songs for Disney Animation's feature film Frozen.
 The song "Let It Go" won the Academy Award for Best Original Song, making Lopez the 12th person to achieve the EGOT.
 On February 8, 2015, they won another Grammy for their work on Frozen for the Grammy Award for Best Song Written for Visual Media for "Let It Go".

 In development for several years by Lopez and Anderson-Lopez, their romantic-comedy musical Up Here debuted August 9, 2015, at the La Jolla Playhouse in San Diego.
 Lopez describes Up Here as "It's kind of like Annie Hall meets Cirque du Soleil.
 It's a romantic comedy with a huge theatrical twist."

 Lopez and his wife wrote the musical number "Moving Pictures" for the 87th Academy Awards.

 It was announced in late 2015 that Lopez would be writing original songs for the revival of the cult comedy series Mystery Science Theater 3000.

 Lopez and his wife were attached to write the music for the Disney film Gigantic, an animated retelling of "Jack and the Beanstalk", but the film was shelved in October 2017.

 The Disney/Pixar film Coco, released in November 2017, features Lopez and Anderson-Lopez's song "Remember Me".
 The song won the 2018 Academy Award for Best Original Song, making Lopez the first double EGOT winner.
-Most recently, Lopez and Anderson-Lopez composed the theme music from the MCU show WandaVision, which premiered on Disney+ on January 15, 2021.
+Lopez and Anderson-Lopez composed the theme music from the MCU show WandaVision, which premiered on Disney+ on January 15, 2021.
+They returned to write multiple versions of "The Ballad of the Witches’ Road" for the WandaVision spin-off Agatha All Along.